elymma/TFL-Travel-Dashboard-Dash-App/README.md

 ##### Evaluation
 ##### Did it meet the design choices?
 ##### Strengths and weaknesses?
+* Weakness: when multiple non-consecutive years are chosen to be displayed (e.g. 2010, 2014 and 2018), they are joined by a straight line that does not accurately represent the usage over the unselected time period.
+This could be improved by only allowing the user to select consecutive time periods e.g. 2010, 2011 and 2013 but not 2010, 2013 and 2017.
 ##### Any improvements?

 #### Visualisation 2: [Stats Chart Title]